vboyev-MSFT/defender-docs/defender-office-365/anti-phishing-policies-about.md

 - **4 - Most aggressive**: Messages that are identified as phishing with a low, medium, or high degree of confidence are treated as if they were identified with a very high degree of confidence.

 The chance of false positives (good messages marked as bad) increases as you increase this setting.
 For information about the recommended settings, see [anti-phishing policy settings in Microsoft Defender for Office 365](recommended-settings-for-eop-and-office365.md#anti-phishing-policy-settings-in-microsoft-defender-for-office-365).

+### Spoofing vs. Impersonation

+**Spoofing:**

+- **Definition:** Spoofing occurs when an attacker forges the sender's email address or domain to make it look like a trusted source.
+- **Key Behavior:** The attacker manipulates the email header (e.g., "From" address) to deceive the recipient.
+- **Protection in EOP/Defender for Office 365:**
+  - **EOP:** Basic spoof detection via SPF, DKIM, and DMARC validation.
+  - **Defender for Defender for Office 365:** Enhanced spoof intelligence for better detection and mitigation of sophisticated spoofing attacks.

+**Impersonation:**

+- **Definition:** Impersonation occurs when an attacker mimics a trusted user, domain, or brand to trick the recipient into believing the email is genuine.
+- **Key Behavior:** The attacker often uses subtle variations of the actual user’s or domain’s name (e.g., john.doe@micr0soft.com instead of john.doe@microsoft.com).
+- **Protection in Defender for Office 365:** Impersonation protection for users, domains, and brands is an advanced feature available with Defender for Office 365, allowing administrators to define trusted entities and thresholds for detection.

+In impersonation attacks, email authentication checks (SPF, DKIM, and DMARC) may pass successfully because the attacker can create a lookalike domain and publish valid DNS records.
+Despite passing authentication, the attacker is still impersonating a trusted domain or user by using subtle variations in the domain name or display name to deceive recipients.
+This highlights the importance of advanced impersonation protection, as provided by Microsoft Defender for Office 365, to detect and block such sophisticated threats.

+To understand the order of processing for the email protection types and the priority order of policies, please refer to [Order and precedence of email protection](how-policies-and-protections-are-combined.md).